reza-salemi/Movie-app/README.md

-# Movie-app
+# Movie-App

 This is Movie-app.
-I used javascript and css for building this app
+I used javascript and css for building this app.